About Us

 Ever wondered what Ashtanga Yoga is?
 Let us fill you in!

 Ashtanga Yoga was founded in the 20th century by Pattabhi Jois in India.
-With his guru, Krishnacharya, Pattabhi Jois developed four series of asanas: the Primary, the Intermediate, Advanced Series A and Advanced Series B. The primary series is called Yoga Chikitsa, which translates as yoga therapy.
-The intermediate series, Nadi Shodhana, means the nerve purifier.
-Lastly, the advanced series A and B, Sthina Bhaga, means centering of strength.
+With his guru, Krishnacharya, Pattabhi Jois developed four series of asanas: the Primary, the Intermediate, Advanced Series A, and Advanced Series B.

 Each series is comprised of a set sequence of asanas which students memorize.

 Ashtanga Yoga is known to be very athletic and energetic as asanas are linked with breathing.
-Its a highly specific yoga practice in which every count, every inhale, every exhale is accounted for.
+It’s a highly specific yoga practice in which every count, every inhale, every exhale is accounted for.

 What Are Ashtanga Classes Like?